jhenzely/owrf/README.md

 ## To do

 ### Make script more "inteligent"
-Checking wireless config, gathering current status, testing input values.
+Checking wireless config, gathering current values, testing input values.

 ### Chk if repeated network is available again
 Do it fast, on-the-fly, seamless, without reboot.